 Models generated this way drop straight into your workspace.
 Treat them like any other MeshPart: parent them under a Model, scale to fit your character size (~5 studs for most player-scale props), and weld them to a primary part if they have moving subparts.

-For animated models — say a chest that opens — you can pair this with How to Make Animations in Roblox Studio with AI to generate the open/close keyframes too.
+For animated models — say a chest that opens — pair this with How to Make Roblox Animations With AI to generate the open/close keyframes too.

 It's not magic.
 Cube 3D is weak at: